Criomby/hubspool/README.md

 # Q_Hub_Data_Analysis
-A data analysis program for .csv files exported from Hubspot creating and exporting several quantitative and qualitative metrics.
+A data analysis program for .csv files exported from Hubspot creating and exporting several quantitative and qualitative metrics controlled via a simple GUI.

-Package requirements:
+Package requirements: <br>
 This program requires the 'datscience' package to be installed.

 © 2021 Braum